Institution

 In addition to its internationally renowned exhibition program, KW collaborates on a regular basis with national and international partners, such as MoMA PS1, the Biennale di Venezia and Documenta in Kassel.

-KW Institute for Contemporary Art is institutionally supported by the Senate Department for Culture and Europe.
+KW Institute for Contemporary Art is institutionally supported by the Berlin Senate Departement for Culture and Social Cohesion.
 The program of KW is kindly supported by the KW Freunde e.
 V.

 History